Is it possible to find love online?

-Online dating can sometimes feel like an endless sushi train which only serves sexy times (of varying quality) and disappointment.
+Online dating can sometimes feel like an endless sushi train that only serves sexy times (of varying quality) and disappointment.
 But as these three couples show, logging in can actually be the first step to a long-term relationship — even when you’re not expecting it.

-From hooking up to shacking up, these stories are proof that you can really can find love online.
+From hooking up to shacking up, these stories are proof that you can really find love online.

 Names have been changed to protect privacy.

 Together for: 9 years

 We met on Grindr.
 The first time was definitely a hookup and not a date.
 I honestly don’t remember who messaged first but we’d been chatting for weeks before we decided to meet up.
 Simon seemed different to other guys online, like he was obviously looking for fun but he was also really friendly.
 He actually cancelled on me the first time we were supposed to meet, but we rescheduled for the next morning.
 As soon as I opened the door he started patting and talking to Stella, my dog, before he even said hello to me.
 I thought that was really cute.
 He was also a lot quieter in person than I expected.
 We didn’t actually end up hooking up and went for a walk to the dog park instead.
 Afterwards, I said I needed coffee and breakfast and he asked if he could join, and here we are nine years later.